splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-backend.rst

 View results in Splunk APM
 ====================================================

-After activating automatic instrumentation, ensure your data is flowing into Splunk Observability Cloud.
+After activating zero-code instrumentation, ensure your data is flowing into Splunk Observability Cloud.
 See :ref:`verify-apm-data`.